garrandall/popular-music-data/tracks/losin--myself-debbie-gibson.md

 Love like the ocean feel it rushin' over me
-You are the treasure that I've searched for desperately The tide it races in, it's pullin' me out to the sea...
+You are the treasure that I've searched for desperately The tide it races in, it's pullin' me out to the sea Willingly
-Willingly
 You're my celebration boy, the reason I exist
 I feel a hundred lifetimes deep within your kiss